The Lemon Twigs: 2023–present: Everything Harmony, A Dream Is All We Know and Till The Morning

+In May 2024, the Lemon Twigs began a tour of North America and Europe in support of A Dream Is All We Know, including a string of shows opening for Lake Street Dive and a main stage performance at the Primavera Sound festival in Barcelona.
+On August 9, they performed at San Francisco's annual Outside Lands festival.
+On September 1, they played the End of the Road Festival in southwest England.

+On February 19, 2025, Brian D'Addario released a single, "Till The Morning", from a solo album of the same name released on March 20.
+Despite the solo billing, Michael D'Addario co-produced the album, contributed backing vocals, and co-wrote two of the songs.
+Former Beach Boys collaborator Stephen Kalinich also wrote the lyrics for two songs.
+D'Addario described the album's sound as "country baroque".

 Collaborations

 The Lemon Twigs played on Foxygen's 2017 album Hang, credited as playing drums, percussion, acoustic and electric guitar, bass guitar, piano and organ.
 They also were players on Weyes Blood's Titanic Rising, released in 2019 via Sub Pop records.
-Michael played drums on 3 of the tracks, while Brian played guitar, bass, piano and synthesizer on five tracks; he is also credited with production on "Mirror Forever" and providing the string arrangement to album opener "A Lot's Gonna Change", and instrumental closer "Nearer To Thee."
+Michael played drums on three of the tracks, while Brian played guitar, bass, piano and synthesizer on five tracks; he is also credited with production on "Mirror Forever" and providing the string arrangement to album opener "A Lot's Gonna Change", and instrumental closer "Nearer To Thee."
 The Lemon Twigs performed on many tracks for Tim Heidecker's album Fear of Death, released on September 25, 2020, alongside Weyes Blood.
 They are credited for playing bass guitar, acoustic and electric guitar, drums, vocals, and mellotron.
+The Twigs collaborated with Todd Rundgren on the song "I'm Leaving" from Rundgren's 2022 album, Space Force.
+They provided backing vocals on Chris Stamey's 2025 single, "I'd Be Lost Without You".

+The Twigs have also toured and recorded with and produced the band Tchotchke, a New York–based rock trio in which both the D'Addarios' girlfriends play.